BusinessOptics/Crypto-Medication/README.md

 *An initial interview task*

-The goal of this task is to show how much volatility there would have been if you had could pay for basic medicines in Bitcoin.
+The goal of this task is to show how much volatility there would be if you could pay for basic medicines in Bitcoin.
 The spec is left a little open ended.
 You have limited resources to work with but they are enough to complete the task.
 The goal of this task is to get a feeling for your programming and problem solving ability, but it is very basic and should not take more than a few hours.

 If you are in doubt of a detail of the spec just use your best judgement and let me know what you decided with the submission.